Loading...

 How to consume Poha, Tea With Skimmed Milk without glucose spikes

-Incorporate a source of protein such as boiled eggs or a small serving of nuts to your meal to help slow down glucose absorption.
+Add a source of protein to your meal, such as boiled eggs, tofu, or a handful of nuts like almonds or walnuts.
+Protein can help slow down the absorption of carbohydrates.

 Stay Hydrated